blueberry-py/blog/content/post/this-month-for-pythonistas-2025-04/index.md

 ### Clair Obscur: Expedition 33 sets sail on April 24th

-In this dark fantasy RPG, players will explore the mysterious city of Lumière and engage in immersive turn-based battles with unique mechanics.
+In this dark fantasy RPG inspired by JRPG and Soul-like games and made by a small French team "Sandfall Interactive", players will explore the mysterious city of Lumière and engage in immersive turn-based battles with unique mechanics.
+After playing it for around 30 hours I must say I really enjoyed the visual style and the rewarding action part in the battles.
 Check their [official website](https://www.expedition33.com/) for more info.

 ---